Here’s Everything In Assetto Corsa Evo’s Early Access Release

 Assetto Corsa Evo early access details

-Once the game’s online glitches are resolved, we expect the rest of the promised day one features to arrive.
+With the early server issues now resolved, the rest of the promised day one features are accessible in AC Evo.
 These include licence tests, the Driving Academy mode that aims to guide players around the game’s circuits, and the ability to create a driver profile, gain XP and level up.

-Players will also be able to access the game’s economy and start building up a garage with the ability to buy and rent cars.
+Players can also access the game’s economy and start building up a garage with the ability to buy, rent and customise cars.

 Assetto Corsa Evo early access tech features